mit-ccc/BuildingBridges/resources.md

 Available Now
 {: .label .label-green }

-At minimum, you should:
+At minimum, you should use tools to:
-- Record your conversations (with permission)
 - Take detailed notes
 - Document key insights and patterns
 - Track relationships and connections